noaimabari/Face-Mask-Detection/README.md

 # Face-Mask-Detection

-This project treats the face mask detection model as an object detection problem.
-I have used Faster R-CNN architecture with inception v2 as the base model.
-The network was trained for 9 hours on a GPU from Google Colab.
+This project treats the face mask detection in crowded scenarios as an object detection problem.
+A Faster R-CNN architecture with an inception v2 as base model is used.
+The model was trained for 9 hours on a GPU from Google Colab.

 ## Dataset :